supreet11agrawal/Proposal/Proposal.md

 * Work on including custom set support in joint distributions
 * Theoretical Research on Markov Chains and ways to implement them _from Chapter 1 of Markov Chains by Norris J._
-* Buffer Period : Completion of the remaining work and documentation improvement before moving to stage 2
+* Buffer Period: Completion of the remaining work and documentation improvement before moving to stage 2

 __May 31 - June 20__ _(Week 2, 3)_